eeligren/my-worldskills-journey-2024/README.md

 ![alt text](screenshots/flappybird.png)
 ![alt text](screenshots/htmlgame.png)

-## Judging
+## Markings

-I also judged the selection competitions for Finland's EuroSkills 2025 representative, where the Finnish representative for the 2025 European Skills Championships in the web development category was chosen.
+I also evaluated the selection competitions for Finland's EuroSkills 2025 representative, where the Finnish representative for the 2025 European Skills Championships in the web development category was chosen.

 ## Task rights

 All tasks presented by me are owned by the following organizations/individuals:

-WorldSkills International
+- WorldSkills International
-EuroSkills
+- EuroSkills
-Margit Tennosaar
+- Margit Tennosaar
-Franz Stimpfl
+- Franz Stimpfl
-Roberts Flaumanis
+- Roberts Flaumanis

 ## Thanks